omerkalay/fenerbahce-fan-hub/README.md

 - SofaScore API has daily quota limits (mitigated by backend caching)
 - Backend cold starts on Render free tier (~30-60 seconds on first request)
 - Player photos depend on SofaScore availability
-- Notification reminders are stored in-memory (lost on backend restart - acceptable for free tier)
+- Reminder metadata is stored in-memory (lost on backend restart), but the actual notifications are scheduled inside OneSignal so they still fire even if the server sleeps
 - Match data is fetched from cache (updated daily), so notifications use real-time data
 - For production with 10K+ users, consider using Redis/MongoDB for reminder persistence